quotient-im/libQuotient/CONTRIBUTING.md

 ### Standard checks

-The following warnings configuration is applied with GCC and Clang when using CMake: `-W -Wall -Wextra -pedantic -Werror=return-type -Wno-unused-parameter -Wno-gnu-zero-variadic-macro-arguments` (the last one is to mute a warning triggered by Qt code for debug logging).
+The following warnings configuration is applied with GCC and Clang when using CMake:
+`-W -Wall -Wextra -pedantic -Werror=return-type -Wno-unused-parameter -Wno-gnu-zero-variadic-macro-arguments` (the last one is to mute a warning triggered by Qt code for debug logging).
 We don't turn most of the warnings to errors but please treat them as such.
-In Qt Creator, the following line can be used with the Clang code model (before Qt Creator 4.7 you should explicitly enable the Clang code model plugin): `-Weverything -Werror=return-type -Wno-c++98-compat -Wno-c++98-compat-pedantic -Wno-unused-macros -Wno-newline-eof -Wno-exit-time-destructors -Wno-global-constructors -Wno-gnu-zero-variadic-macro-arguments -Wno-documentation -Wno-missing-prototypes -Wno-shadow-field-in-constructor -Wno-padded -Wno-weak-vtables`
+In Qt Creator, the following line can be used with the Clang code model (before Qt Creator 4.7 you should explicitly enable the Clang code model plugin):
+`-Weverything -Werror=return-type -Wno-c++98-compat -Wno-c++98-compat-pedantic -Wno-unused-macros -Wno-newline-eof -Wno-exit-time-destructors -Wno-global-constructors -Wno-gnu-zero-variadic-macro-arguments -Wno-documentation -Wno-missing-prototypes -Wno-shadow-field-in-constructor -Wno-padded -Wno-weak-vtables -Wno-unknown-attributes -Wno-comma`.

 ### Continuous Integration